Study of same-sign W boson scattering and anomalous couplings in events with one tau lepton from pp collisions at $\sqrt{s}$ = 13 TeV: Analysis strategy and background estimation

 Furthermore, the transverse masses $\mT(\tauh, \ptvecmiss)$ and $\mT(\Pell+\tauh, \ptvecmiss)$, defined similarly to $\mT(\Pell, \ptvecmiss)$ in Eq.~\eqref{eq:mT}, are introduced.
 Next, we define the event Zeppenfeld variable~\cite{Rainwater:1996ud}:

-introduced to exploit the centrality of the leptons in the VBS processes with respect to the scattered VBS jets $j_1, j_2$.
+introduced to exploit the centrality of the leptons in the EW VBS processes with respect to the scattered VBS jets $j_1, j_2$.
 Finally we add the component $\ptrel{\Pl j}$ of the \Pell or \tauh momentum $\vec{p}_{\Pl}$ perpendicular to the momentum $\vec{p}_{j}$ of VBS jet $j$:

 This variable evaluates how close a lepton is to the flight direction of a jet.
-For VBS processes, this quantity is expected to be distributed towards values larger than for the other processes, since the light lepton and the \tauh produced by the scattered \PW bosons are far from the VBS jets.
+For EW VBS processes, this quantity is expected to be distributed towards values larger than for the other processes, since the light lepton and the \tauh produced by the scattered \PW bosons are far from the VBS jets.
 The pre-fit \Moone distributions in the SRs for the electron and muon final states are shown in Fig.~\ref{fig:mo1_sr}.

-For the measurement of the SM VBS processes under investigation, the statistical analysis is implemented with an ML fit to extract the signal strength, defined as the ratio of the signal yield observed to that predicted by the model, taking the asymptotic limit of Wilks's theorem \cite{Cowan:2010js}.
+For the measurement of the SM VBS processes under investigation, the statistical analysis is implemented with an ML fit to extract the signal strength taking the asymptotic limit of Wilks's theorem \cite{Cowan:2010js} to infer the test statistic's dependency on the signal strength.
 The ML fit is implemented with the CMS statistical analysis tool \textsc{Combine}~\cite{CAT-23-001}, which is based on the \textsc{RooFit}~\cite{Verkerke:2003ir} and \textsc{RooStats}~\cite{Moneta:2010pm} frameworks.
 To validate the results obtained by relying on the asymptotic limit, we perform the same measurement by generating pseudo-experiments for the signal and the background, taking into account their statistical fluctuations.
-The outcomes from the pseudo-experiments are consistent with the ones returned by applying Wilks's theorem, and in the following the latter are presented.
+The outcomes from the pseudo-experiments are consistent with the ones returned by applying Wilks's theorem, and in the following, the latter are presented.
 Data yields in both SRs and CRs are incorporated in the likelihood via Poisson probability density functions.
 The inputs to the fit are the distributions in the DNN output of the data, the signal, and the backgrounds estimated as described above.
 The distributions in the SRs and CRs are affected by common sources of systematic uncertainty, described in the next section, and thus their expectations are treated as correlated in the fit.